waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Inefficient Debugging & Confirmation Bias (CRITICAL):** I violated my core directives by getting stuck in a prolonged, 20+ turn debugging loop with the `find_closest_unseen_tile` tool.
 My methodology was flawed; I made small, hopeful changes based on a confirmation bias about the root cause instead of taking decisive action to diagnose the problem or pivoting my strategy sooner.
 All tool-fixing must be immediate and methodical.
 - **Deferred Action:** I identified instances where I deferred necessary actions, like tool-fixing, instead of performing them immediately.
 This is a misunderstanding of my nature as an LLM and must be corrected.

-## B. New Development Ideas
-- **`tool_diagnostics_agent`:** An agent that takes a failing tool's code, error message, and intended goal, and then provides a structured set of debugging steps and hypotheses about the root cause.
-This could help break future debugging loops more efficiently.

 # VII.
 50-Turn Reflection (Turn 90454)

 ## A. Key Failures